Travel Guide to Jura & Savoie Wine Regions

 Savoie wine region offers a magnificent Alpine landscape, ski fields with thirsty winter tourists and light and refreshing wines that taste like the Alps – crispy and herbal.

-Savoie wine region mainly produces white still and sparkling wines, which is usually light and fresh.
+Savoie wine region mainly produces white still and sparkling wines, which are usually light and fresh.
 Most of the vineyards are on the banks of the Rhône river.
 Due to the very different conditions along the course of the Rhône, there are altogether 17 independent communities, so-called “crus”, which actually produce quite different wine styles.

 In this charming mountain region, the town of Chambéry is famous for its vermouth and waits to be explored.
-As well as thermal spa town Aix – Les – Bains, which is known from Roman times.
+As well as the thermal spa town Aix – Les – Bains, which is known from Roman times.

 Character of The Wines in Jura & Savoie Wine Regions